joshmarinacci/filament-gui/README.md

 ```

-## draw the relative height of a 6ft man and 40in child
+## Draw the relative height of a 6ft man and 40in child

 ``` javascript
   rect(width:1ft height:6ft) => man